A fall semester house course exploring (inter)religious diversity

 Who can apply?

-Applications will open later in the fall, and all Duke undergraduates are welcome to apply (f you are graduating this December or May, that is).
-Stay tuned for more information about the application process.
+Applications will open later in the fall, and all Duke undergraduates are welcome to apply (unless you are graduating this December or May, that is).
+The application can be found at chapel.duke.edu/LLC.

 Do I need to be a part of a Religious Life group?